A Pregnant Woman Was Sexually Assaulted and Murdered in Her Home. Over 60 Years Later, Police Identified Her Killer.

-A Utah man killed two teenage girls, a fetus, and molested several girls in a span of nine years.
+A Utah man molested several girls and killed two teenage girls and an unborn baby in a span of nine years.

-Until recently, Monte R. Merz was just a regular guy who died in a car crash, while he was responsible for the oldest cold-case murder in San Fernando Valley, California.
-Based on new insurmountable circumstantial evidence, he has been declared the killer of his 18-year-old former stepdaughter, Barbara Jean Jepson, who was murdered in 1956 in Van Nuys, California.
+Until recently, Monte R. Merz was thought to be just a regular guy who died in a car crash — but he was actually responsible for the oldest cold-case murder in San Fernando Valley, California.
+Based on recent irrefutable circumstantial evidence, Merz was declared the killer of his 18-year-old former stepdaughter, Barbara Jean Jepson, who was murdered in 1956 in Van Nuys.

 Over the years, Merz’s family was told their grandfather died in a car crash with his fifth wife.
 However, that all changed for the family after the new Los Angeles Police Department Det.
 Rachel Evans was assigned the cold case in 2019.